dominicp6/parallelised_stochastic_sampling/README.md

 ```
 note that $x_0, Q_0, P_0$ specify the initial coordinates of the chains (in this example all chains start at the origin).

-Next run the sampling using the simulate method e.g.
+Next run the sampling using the simulate method e.g. to simulate overdamped Langevin dynamics for 10,000 steps starting at the origin

 ```
 traj = od_ld.simulate(length=10000)